robnagler/robnagler.github.io/_posts/2008-01-12-Programming-is-Easy.md

 code, or retreat and start small again?
 My answer is to go get something to eat or chat with my co-workers.
 At this point, I'm in what Robert Pirsig calls a
-@a href=/my/page?search=gumption+traps Gumption Trap@ .
+[Gumption Trap](/my/page?search=gumption+traps).
 It's that awful feeling when you feel trapped by a confluence of mistakes.
 There's nothing to do but walk away and find something else to do which will replenish your gumption supply.